Chosen and Excluded – The Hatred of Jews in Europe: Plot

-The main topic of the film is Antisemitism and its modern appearance.
+The main topic of the film is antisemitism and its modern appearance.
 Right- and left-wing, as well as Muslim protagonists are interviewed and their shared antisemitic views are uncovered.
 Also common antisemitic forms, like recurring assault on French Jewish students or the 2014 Sarcelles riots are documented.
 European Jews talk about antisemitic attacks.
 Another topic is the BDS Movement and its supporting non-government and Christian Organizations as a part of modern antisemitism.
 For a better understanding of European antisemitic phenomena, an insight in the Middle East is given as well.
 Especially the role of Hamas and Fatah in the Gaza Strip is looked at.
 Palestinian students and Hamas government officials are being interviewed.
 The whole narrative is being commented by experts throughout the film.

 Production

-Film locations were Germany, France, Israel, the Palestinian territories and Hungary.
+Filming locations were Germany, France, Israel, the Palestinian territories and Hungary.

 Refusal to release

-Despite accepting the Film after a first review in April 2015, on June 6, 2017 ARTE program director Alain Le Diberder stated the film won't be shown because it does not meet the initial agreement, doesn't fit the editorial line and because of ARTE's quality policy.
+Despite accepting the Film after a first review in April 2015, on 6 June 2017 ARTE program director Alain Le Diberder stated the film won't be shown because it does not meet the initial agreement, doesn't fit the editorial line and because of ARTE's quality policy.
 In the following days Alain Le Diberder and ARTE justified their decision in a letter to Josef Schuster, President of the Central Council of Jews in Germany and a press release.
 Initially, the co-producer and second involved TV network – the German WDR – refused to make the film public as well, sharing ARTE's judgement.

 Only when days later Das Erste, a German public TV network related to WDR, decided to broadcast the film, ARTE followed.